aaronamran/MCSI-Remote-Cybersecurity-Internship/Security Tools/theharvesterpy.md

 ## Create A Spreadsheet To Document The Results
 Headings required: Target Domain, Discovery Date, Name, Email, URLs, Subdomains, IP

-Submitted spreadsheet will not be linked here as it is considered confidential
+Submitted spreadsheet will not be provided or linked here as it is considered confidential

 ## Perform Reconnaisance With TheHarvester